Anerkiki/pokemon-island-resort/README.md

 ### Header/Navbar and Footer

 For the Header and Footer of the site, I decided I wanted it to have a bit of a bamboo shack feel, so started looking for images with horizontally lined up bamboo.
-Eventually found an image (link to bamboo image) I was happy with, but the colouring was wrong, so I decided to use an an partly overlay of one of the colours I'd decided on using before from the leaves the background image.
+Eventually found an image (link to bamboo image) I was happy with, but the colouring was wrong, so I decided to use an image and add a coloured overlay of one of the colours I'd decided on using before from the leaves the background image.

+[edit this and add images]

 I decided to use this too for the footer, as it gave the site a bit more of a 'beach shack' type feel, and looked nice and dark enough for lighter content to show up well.